jumboduck/beer-warehaus/TESTING.md

 ## Bugs Found

 -   An issue was found where filters would not carry through other pagination links.
 This was fixed in the template by using the "url_replace" tag in the jinja template to update only the pagination get variable in the link's url.

+-   An issue was found where images would not display in the product management template.
+It was found that it was trying to access the image field of the model instead of the image_url field, which holds the url provided by the Untappd API.